Powerlearnproject/se-day1-assignment-Jayking40/README.md

                            ASSIGNMENT ANSWER

-Part 1: Introduction to Software Engineering
+Part 1: Introduction to Software Engineering!!!
 What is Software Engineering?

 Software engineering is the systematic application of engineering principles to the design, development, testing, deployment, and maintenance of software.
 It involves using methodologies, tools, and practices to ensure that software is reliable, efficient, scalable, and meets the specified requirements.
 In the technology industry, software engineering is crucial because it enables the development of complex software systems that are essential for modern businesses, government operations, healthcare, education, and more.